drinkbird/drinkbird.github.io/_posts/blog/2023-09-01-fully-remote-work.md

 ### The living document: Shared docs for sync and async

 Leverage shared documents to enhance both synchronous and asynchronous communication.
 For individual discussions, keep a live, shared document with each teammate.
 Before your meetings, both of you can drop agenda items into this "living agenda."
 During the conversation, capture key takeaways in real-time; doing it on the spot, not after, elevates the quality of communication.
 Extend this practice to group settings too, like your weekly team sync or project updates.
 Make these documents accessible to everyone involved.
-Transparency isn't just a buzzword; it's a trust-builder.
+Transparency is more than a buzzword: it's a trust-builder.
 Create these docs even before a project kicks off and work in the open.
 It's a win-win: your team gains insights while having the opportunity to contribute early on, and trust within the group skyrockets.

 ### Cut the noise: Assumption verification documents